 It pays to have amazing employee recognition ideas.

 Companies with a solid strategy to recognize members of their team enjoy stronger engagement, increased productivity, a devoted spirit of customer service, and lower turnover rates.
 Companies who have implemented employee recognition programs have identified an increase of 20% in business outcomes and 50% higher levels of productivity from their workers.

 But what makes an employee recognition strategy solid?
 Is it just employee rewards, or something more?
-Employee Recognition is an art, and the strongest ways to recognize your employees is by doing something no tchotchke or gift card ever can; make employees feel valued, respected, and even loved.
+Employee Recognition is an art, and the strongest recognition is doing something no tchotchke or gift card ever can; make employees feel valued, respected, and even loved.

 The creative employee recognition ideas below come from real companies that know a thing or two about making their employees feel cherished.